 On the other hand, SAFER-LC will contribute to the current activities of technical support and studies that FFE performs addressing the whole Spanish railway sector.
 In this sense, it is especially important to underline that one of the research areas of FFE is dedicated to Safety and Sociology of Transport.
 Due to its expertise, this group has developed different projects focusing on the human perspective of rail safety, and specifically on LC users from a preventive and educational point of view.
-As part of its Spanish national activity FFE has developed for ADIF (Spanish National Rail Infrastructure Manager) the "YoCruzoseguro" project, with the objective of developing and implementing a prevention and awareness program for rail traffic in Spain, along with the development of a framework for evaluating and monitoring the impact on rail users, enhancing self-explanation of LC in Spain.
-SAFER-LC will help improve the projects developed in this area and, therefore, deliver a wider range of solutions on LC safety measures to the Spanish decision makers.
+As part of its national activity FFE has developed for ADIF (Spanish National Rail Infrastructure Manager) the "YoCruzoseguro" project, with the objective of developing and implementing a prevention and safety awareness program regarding rail in Spain, along with the development of a framework for evaluating and monitoring the impact on end users, enhancing self-explanation of LC in Spain.
+The in-depth knowledge acquired about LCs in Europe and beyond together with expertise on human factors at LCs, resulting from SAFER-LC, will help improve the projects developed in this area and, therefore, deliver a wider range of solutions on LC safety measures to Spanish decision makers.